 Then work stopped as key members became involved in attempting to save the Park from the proposed Mangles Bay Marina.
 We researched, lobbied and wrote submissions to various levels of government losing every battle.
 Ultimately in mid 2016 60 of us appeared in person before the WA Planning Commission after nearly 500 sent in written submissions.

-This year with great support from Parks and Wildlife we have also been tackling woody weeds – mainly Brazilian peppers and buckthorns – which have gone feral during the time the MBM was hanging over the Park.
-Many of the threats to the TECs at Lake RIchmond are understood to be originating across the road in the Cape Peron Reserve.
-So far this year over 130 volunteers have taken part in clean up rubbish, removing weeds and planting 12,000 seedlings.
+This year with great support from Parks and Wildlife we have also been tackling woody weeds – mainly Brazilian peppers and buckthorns – which have gone feral during the time the Mangles Bay Marina was hanging over the Park.
+Many of the threats to the TECs at Lake Richmond are understood to be originating across the road in the Cape Peron Reserve.
+Since 2017 over 400 volunteers have taken part in clean up rubbish, removing weeds and planting 12,000 seedlings.
 Parks and Wildlife of DBCA manages Cape Peron and has supported FPP.
 The City of Rockingham have also come to the party in offering to remove the trees.

-To resist those challenges FPP is demonstrating to the community and to decision-makers that people do care about the Park and are willing to get their hands dirty and their shirts sweaty.
-We are also supporting Parks and Wildlife’s work and helping to prepare for the eventual Coastal Park of the South (or whatever it’ll be called).
+Friends of Pt Peron is demonstrating to the community and to decision-makers that people do care about the Park and are willing to get their hands dirty and their shirts sweaty.
+We are also supporting Parks and Wildlife’s work and helping to prepare for the eventual Coastal Park of the South (or whatever it will be called).

 - dealt with as many woody weeds as we could find with help from Greenskills and Parks and Wildlife